Rayli1019/Pacman-x86-assembly/README.md

 student:李勁磊 Lichinglei (B11107048)、蕭達鍵 XIAODAJIAN (B11107046)
 ## Game rule

+In our game, there are four ghosts that actively pursue the Pacman.
+The player's objective is to control the Pacman to evade the pursuit of these ghosts.
+If a ghost successfully catches the Pacman, a life, located in the lower right corner, will be reduced.
+If all three lives be exhausted, the game will conclude.
+Your score is determined by the number of steps the Pacman successfully takes in the game.

 ## Code feature
 #### Ghost how to chased the pacman
 In our game we have four ghosts, each ghost have it's unique algorithm.
 The following provides a brief introduction to each ghost's individual characteristics.